Azure/azure-iot-cli-extension/README.md

 ![Python](https://img.shields.io/pypi/pyversions/azure-cli.svg?maxAge=2592000)

-This project provides new and exciting IoT commands and capabilities focused around IoT data-plane.
-Functionality is provided as an Azure CLI extension package for seamless integration.
+This project provides new and exciting IoT commands and capabilities focused around the IoT Hub and IoT Device Provisioning services.
+Functionality is provided as an Azure CLI extension package for seamless integration with existing command line functionality.

 ## Features

-The extension will augment vanilla Azure CLI IoT by adding to or modifying the existing command space.
-The following categories of capability are provided:
+The extension augments the vanilla Azure CLI IoT by adding to or modifying the existing command space.
+The extension includes capabilities in the following categories:

 - IoT Hub
 - IoT Edge